Irish Flowers and Plants

 This Black Eyed Susan variety has big 4 to 5 inch golden yellow petals with a green eye(center).
 The plant grows just 20-26 inches tall.
 Bring a bit of "Luck of the Irish" to your flower garden, or in containers on your patio or deck.

 The Irish Eyes Sunflower is a short 2 to 2 1/'2 feet tall.
 But, it's flower head grows with Irish pride, with yellow flower petals surrounding a green center.

-Garden Seeds for Sale - 500 varieties of garden and herb seeds.
+Garden Seeds for Sale - Over 500 varieties of garden and herb seeds.
 Better quality, discount prices.